tadejsv/dev-container-repo/README.md

 - `--name alba` names the container `alba` - then you can stop it with `docker stop alba` .
 - `--gpus all` gives the container access to the GPUs of your machine.
 - `--ipc=host` is needed for `pytorch` , because Docker limits shared memory for processes to only 64MB by default -- and if you will be loading/processing images with multiple workers, this will not be enough.
 Alternatively, you could adjust `shm-size` .
-- `-u $(id -u)` runs the container as the current user on your machine - so you can access any documents that the container creates.
 - `-p 8888:8888` binds the container's 8888 port (where Jupyter will be listening) to port 8888 on your machine.
 - `-v "$(pwd)":/workspace` creates a bind mount from the currend directory on your machine to the container's mount directory.
 This gives the container the ability to read and write in the current directory on your system.